zjerath/MusicPlayer/README.md

+#MusicPlayer

+A spotify clone build using NextJS, TailwindCSS, and the Spotify API

 # Next.js + Tailwind CSS Example

 Tailwind CSS is integrated into the `create-next-app` CLI, which supports TypeScript and JavaScript, as well as the App Router (`app/`) and the pages directory `pages/`.